MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/identity-broker-readme.md

 - An [Azure subscription](https://azure.microsoft.com/free/nodejs/).

+> Note: For local development with `@azure/identity-broker`, you may need to install additional tools. [node-gyp](https://github.com/nodejs/node-gyp) is used to compile [addons](https://nodejs.org/api/addons.html) for accessing system APIs.
+Installation requirements are listed in the [node-gyp README](https://github.com/nodejs/node-gyp#installation).

+On Linux, the library uses `libsecret` so you may need to install it.
+Depending on your distribution, you will need to run the following command:

+- Debian/Ubuntu: `sudo apt-get install libsecret-1-dev`
+- Red Hat-based: `sudo yum install libsecret-devel`
+- Arch Linux: `sudo pacman -S libsecret`

+> [!NOTE]
+> Brokered authentication is currently only supported on Windows and Linux. macOS isn't yet supported.

 ### Install the package

 This package is designed to be used with Azure Identity for JavaScript.
 Install both `@azure/identity` and this package using `npm`: